 - Practice docking, mooring, anchoring, and navigation underway

-Are you planning on purchasing your own cruising sailboat (or simply sailing ours!) or chartering in the Caribbean someday?
-In this basic cruising course, we apply the fundamentals to bigger boats (up to 35′ in length) with inboard diesel engines, cover the basics of navigation, and introduce the tools needed to sail longer distances.
-While big boats sail just like small boats, there are more systems to learn and techniques to master.
+Are you planning on purchasing your own cruising sailboat (or sailing ours!) or chartering in the Caribbean someday?
+In this basic cruising course, we apply the fundamentals of sailing to bigger boats (up to 35′ in length) with inboard diesel engines.
+We cover the basics of navigation and introduce the tools needed to sail longer distances.
+Big boats sail just like small boats, but have more systems to learn and more techniques to master.
 Although 24 hours isn’t enough to prepare you for every challenge a cruising boat can present, you’ll have plenty of time to get to know the outer harbor and develop comfort around big boat basics.

 Graduates may test for their US Sailing Basic Cruising certification, which is a useful step for those looking to charter sailboats.
 This course will also cover information you need to know to pass the theoretical portion of the Green Flag test.